-Our inner images of ourselves, which are linked to our emotions, feelings, postures and movements, our beliefs about ourselves and the world around us, accompany us and take a massive impact on how we assess ourselves.
+Our inner images of ourselves, linked to our emotions, feelings, postures and movements, our beliefs about ourselves and the world around us, accompany us and take a massive impact on how we assess ourselves.
 If we deliberately and consciously form more good, beneficial and powerful inner images of ourselves, this affects our view in a positive sense.
 The memorizing techniques can be of great help here, burdensome inner beliefs that burden and limit us with their sometimes even years of increased weight, rather than pushing us off with newer, encouraging and helpful inner pictures.
-Stressful inner beliefs are sometimes associated with certain single, drastic experiences and sometimes grown creeping to a nasty overall package, which now has many different causes.
+Stressful inner beliefs are sometimes associated with specific single, drastic experiences and sometimes grown creeping to a nasty overall package, which now has many different causes.
 Sometimes it is too opaque to find out about these many causes individually.
-Especially if you can’t remember every single one.
-This is where good inner pictures help by offering opportunities for comparison (what makes me feel better, how can I make more of myself and my life?)
+Especially if you can’t remember every single one, this is where good inner pictures help by offering opportunities for comparison (what makes me feel better, how can I make more of myself and my life?)
 And opportunities for change, to rethink things.
 They accompany us better to have success or even if we struggle through difficulties.
 This way, we think in our everyday life more often and more intensively than before about our projects and align ourselves accordingly.
 We focus our attention on what we want to be and achieve.
 Just as I switched from mental focus to illness during my illness to RA, our thoughts are directly and inseparably linked to our physical reality.
-They immediately generate impulses for movement, tension, relaxation and also overloading tension.
-An instance of malady, fears and worries, a disease often has more room for thought and feeling than our idea of how we want to be and of how we want to live.
-Corresponding signals receive our body of our ideas, thoughts, emotions, our physical sensations, our posture and movement.
+They immediately generate impulses for movement, tension, relaxation, and also overloading tension.
+An instance of sickness, fears and worries, a disease often has more room for thought and feeling than our idea of how we want to be and of how we want to live.
+Corresponding signals receive our body of our beliefs, thoughts, emotions, our physical sensations, our posture and movement.
 Such signals need to be changed.
 We practice sending more and stronger, more encouraging signals to our bodies on all sides.
-No matter how much that makes up in the beginning and no matter how small our first steps are compared to our goals, because we do not have much “credit in our account” in that respect, more comes with every passing day.
+No matter how much that makes up in the beginning and no matter how small our first steps are compared to the full way to our goals, because we do not have much “credit in our account” in that respect, more comes with every passing day.
 Every effort counts, over and over, again and again.
 They add up.

 In the following chapter, we will look at some of our goals and aspired skills.
 We shape them into particularly motivating images and purposely combine them with more well-being, with more relaxation in body movement and posture, with our physical sensations (for example the sense of touch and our spatial perception), our feelings and emotions, with more relaxation.